yaakov123/arachne/README.md

 ## What is Arachne?

 - **Goal**: Make it easy to intercept, inspect, and persist HTTP/HTTPS traffic from a local machine for debugging, QA, and analysis.
-- **How**: A local man-in-the-middle proxy that issues per-host certificates from a generated root CA, plus a recorder that outputs newline-delimited JSON (NDJSON) event streams.
+- **How**: A local man-in-the-middle proxy that issues per-host certificates from a generated root CA

 ## Packages

 - **`@arachne/proxy`** (`packages/proxy/`)
     - A fully-fledged HTTP/HTTPS MITM proxy with a plugin API.
     - Generates a root CA and on-the-fly per-host certs.
-Includes CLI to init/install CA and start the proxy.

-- **`@arachne/recorder`** (`packages/recorder/`)
-    - Provides a `traffic-recorder` plugin that writes NDJSON records for connect, request, response, and optionally bodies.
-    - Helper `startRecorderProxy()` to boot a proxy with the recorder attached and manage lifecycle.

-- **`@arachne/app`** (`packages/app/`)
-    - Small React demo showcasing the monorepo wiring.
-Not required for proxy/recorder usage.

 - **`@arachne/shared`** (`packages/shared/`)
     - Shared types/utilities used by other packages.